Jtrnb/AtlasDrifter/Leveling.md

 **Each Level Gives fixed Hitpoints**
+Maybe use a skill tree or multiple for different upgrades

 Each level has its own abilities for each focus. you pick a main focus which levels up always when you level up.